Mexican parrotlet: Distribution and habitat

 Mexican parrotlets are endemic to western Mexico.
 Their range extends from southern Sonora to Colima.
 This species is the northernmost member of the genus Forpus.
 Though they are non-migratory, they wander throughout their range to follow the blooming and growth patterns of the plants they prefer to feed on.

 Natural habitats are subtropical or tropical dry scrublands, deciduous forests, open grasslands with scattered trees, heavily degraded former forest, plantations, and woodlands along watercourses.
 They are not found at altitudes higher than 1300 m above sea level.

 Conservation

 According to the IUCN Red List, Mexican parrotlets are Near Threatened.
 The population is estimated to be 50,000 or greater, but it is decreasing due to a combination of the illegal hunting and trapping of wild individuals and habitat loss.
 Based on records created before 1995, there were approximately 208,000 individuals in Mexico.
-According to records from 1996–2013, around 107,000 remain, which represents a 48.4% drop in population.
+According to records from 1996 to 2013, around 107,000 remain, which represents a 48.4% drop in population.